Racing in the Street: Themes and interpretations

 Springsteen has said that this song commemorates the racing in the street that occurred on a little fire road outside his home base of Asbury Park, New Jersey.
 But the song is one of a number of Springsteen songs from the 1970s, such as "Born to Run" and "Thunder Road", that celebrate American men's desire for freedom from responsibility, as symbolized by the ability to drive to freedom in a fast car.
 The protagonist of "Racing in the Street" can be contrasted with the protagonist of Tracy Chapman's "Fast Car".
 The protagonist of "Racing in the Street" using his fast car as a means to escape the city and responsibility, while the protagonist of "Fast Car" is using her fast car to approach the city and responsibility.

 The song plays off the American love of muscle cars during the late 1960s and into the 1970s.
-Indeed, automotive enthusiasts have debated whether 1969 Chevrolet models could be ordered, customized, or built to the exact specifications given in the song of a 396-cubic-inch Chevrolet big-block engine with Fuelie Heads and Hurst Performance shifter.
-Unfortunately, however, as the 396 engine is a big-block, and the "Fuelie heads" refer to the 1963-65 fuel-injected small-block Chevrolet engine, the cylinder heads are incompatible.
+Automotive enthusiasts have debated whether 1969 Chevrolet models could be ordered, customized, or built to the exact specifications given in the song of a 396-cubic-inch Chevrolet big-block engine with Fuelie Heads and Hurst Performance shifter.

 Another interpretation of the song is that it is a possible realization of the potential inherent in "Thunder Road".
 That song is a declaration of what the protagonist and his girlfriend are going to do; "Racing in the Street" is the reality of how they might end up.
-Most importantly, "Racing in the Street" is the first song in which Springsteen introduces the suffering woman.
+"Racing in the Street" is the first song in which Springsteen introduces the suffering woman.
 Rock has always had songs where women are won and lost as trophies in contests, but Springsteen treats that theme with much more compassion than usual in the genre.
 This perspective is amplified by writer Jeffrey B. Symynkywicz, who sees the romantic attachment formed in the story removing the protagonist from his perfectly constructed world of cars built to personal specification and no external commitments.
 Springsteen paints "a harrowing portrait of the toll depression takes" on the woman, but the protagonist is at least mature enough to realize he has to augment the challenges he takes on the street with the role of not letting the woman face her demons alone.
 While romanticization of the ordinary, anonymous Americans found in "Racing in the Street" is common in rock, Springsteen's detailed depiction of them in this song shows real understanding and compassion, perhaps due to his having lived among them.